 In order to continuously enhance corporate value, we believe it is important for every employee to embrace diversity of values and flexibility in thinking and to enhance his/her skills.
-For the Oji Group to grow as a global enterprise "beyond boundaries," we are fostering human resources based on the Oji Group Human Resource Philosophy, in accordance with our fundamental principle, "a company's strength originates from human resources."
+For the Oji Group to grow as a global enterprise "beyond our fundamental principle, "a company's strength originates from human resources."
 Oji Group Human Resource Philosophy